Eric Rosen (playwright): Career

 As a playwright, his work includes the play Dream Boy which won a Chicago Jeff Award for Best New Play and Best Direction, and the critically acclaimed hip hop musical Venice.

-In 2000, he co-founded About Face Youth Theatre, one of the nation’s foremost arts and advocacy programs for at-risk LGBTQ youth, and the 18 year old program continues to serve thousands of young people in Chicago.
+In 2000, he co-founded About Face Youth Theatre, one of the nation's foremost arts and advocacy programs for at-risk LGBTQ youth, and the 18 year old program continues to serve thousands of young people in Chicago.

 Rosen serves on the Board of Directors of Theatre Communications Group.

 Directing credits

 Steppenwolf, Goodman, Hartford Stage, Baltimore Center Stage, St. Louis Rep, Cincinnati Playhouse, Chicago Shakespeare, Melbourne Theatre Company (AUS), the O'Neill, and Sundance.

 Personal life

 Eric Rosen and actor Claybourne Elder were married on July 28, 2012 in New York State.
-In 2017 they had a son through surrogacy, who they named Claybourne.
+In 2017 they had a son through surrogacy, whom they named Claybourne.